 Whats bad : Badly paced episode.
 Vague and weighty plot; offering little explanation.
 Poor third act doesn’t resolve the story well.

-It doesn’t quite make the grade though and that’s mostly down to a plot which seems clueless on how to move the story forward.
-Neither does it provide the explanations required, for the viewer to understand and unveils a pretty flat 3rd act – for it’s finale.
+It doesn’t quite make the grade, though and that’s mostly down to a plot; which seems clueless – on how to move the concept and the overall story, forward.
+Neither, does it provide the explanations required; for the viewer – to understand and unveils a pretty flabby third act; for it’s finale.

-The Fendahl were a dangerous lifeforce sucking worm-like creature, which inhabited the fifth planet in the Gallifrey-ian system.
+The Fendahl, were a dangerous lifeforce sucking worm-like creature; which inhabited the fifth planet – in the Gallifreyan system.
 Aeons ago, due to the danger that the Fendahl posed.
-Timelord’s “timelocked” the planet to prevent their spread across the universe and Gallifrey.
+Time Lord’s “time-locked” the planet, to prevent their spread; across the universe and Gallifrey.

-The Fendahl then went down in Timelord lore, as a bogeyman-monster described to naughty Time-tots.
-However, some kind of living Fendahl energy did escape and made its way to Earth, where it settled within (or created) a prehistoric skull.
+The Fendahl, then went down in Time Lord lore; as a bogeyman-monster, described to naughty Time-tots.
+However, some kind of living Fendahl energy – did escape and made it’s way to Earth; where it settled within – (or created) a prehistoric human-skull!!?!

 “I think it’s the Fendahl.
 It grows and exists by death.
 The Fendahl absorbs the full spectrum of energy, what some people call a life force or soul.
 It eats life itself!”
 The Doctor

-I (or we – as the viewer) doesn’t need a full explanation as to its origin, just the gist – so I can fill in my own blanks.
-Is it an actual Fendahl skull?
-Or a Timelord?
-Or is it a living embodiment of what the Fendahl represent to mankind?
+I (or we – as the viewer) doesn’t need a full explanation, as to it’s origin.
+Just the gist, so I can fill in my own blanks.
+Is the skull, an actual Fendahl skull?
+Or a Time Lord?
+Or, is it a living embodiment of what the Fendahl represent – to mankind?
 Etc…

-Anyway, by far the most memorable turn in Image Of The Fendahl is Dr Rhea (Thea Ransome) and her transformation into the “Fendahleen Core” (the “bond” to allow them to return) a kind of elaborate gold Medusa look, with painted eyes on her eye-lids.
+Anyway, by far the most memorable-turn, in Image Of The Fendahl; is Dr Rhea (Thea Ransome) and her transformation into the “Fendahleen Core” (the “bond” to allow them to return).
+A kind of elaborate gold Medusa look, with painted eyes on her eye-lids.
 It’s effectively creepy and works alongside the (still) horrible look of the Fendahl worms, which are still (today) well-designed.